 The Accountability in Government Act, Chapter 15, Laws of 1999, provides a general process for implementation of performance-based budgeting over a four-year period.
 The Board was included in performance-based budgeting for the first time in FY 2002.
-The Board developed performance measures which were approved by the State Budget Division ("SBD"), a division of the Department of Finance and Administration (DFA), and the Legislative Finance Committee ("LFC"), an interim committee of the New Mexico Legislature, and included in the General Appropriations Act.
+The Board developed performance measures which were approved by the State Budget Division ("SBD"), a division of the Department of Finance and Administration ("DFA"), and the Legislative Finance Committee ("LFC"), an interim committee of the New Mexico Legislature, and included in the General Appropriations Act.
 The Board is required to periodically report to the SBD and the LFC on these performance measures.

 The original budget was amended during the fiscal year.
-One Budget Adjustment Request (BAR) was approved for the addition of \$8.65 million to contractual services expense and addition of \$1.35 million in other administrative expenses.
-A second BAR was approved for an additional \$500 thousand in contractual services.
+One Budget Adjustment Request (BAR) was approved for the addition of \$200 thousand in personal services and employee benefits.
+A second BAR was approved for an additional \$127 thousand in contractual services.
 The additional expenses were approved to be funded from earnings on invested fund balance, as are all of the fund's expenses.